pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 Users don't need to think about aliasing or defensive copies at all, and they don't need tests for simple things.
+Small changes become trivial
+and large refactoring also becomes easy.

-I'll briefly show what it looks like, before I explain how it works.
+I'll briefly show what it looks like before I explain how it works.

 Because function parameters are like copies,